-Currency Hedged Share Classes use forward FX contracts and spot FX contracts to reduce or minimise the risk of currency fluctuations between a Fund's underlying portfolio currency exposures or, in the case of the Multi-Asset Funds, between the Base Currency of the Fund and the Fund's Valuation Currency.
-In circumstances where the Valuation Currency of a Currency Hedged Share Class is generally strengthening against the currency exposures being hedged (i.e. the underlying portfolio currency exposures of a Currency Hedged Share Class) or, in the case of the Multi-Asset Funds, against the Base Currency of the Fund, currency hedging may protect investors in the relevant Currency Hedged Share Class against such currency movements relative to the underlying portfolio currency, as the case may be.
-However, where the Valuation Currency of a Currency of the Base Currency of the Fund, currency hedging may preclude investors from benefiting from such currency movements relative to the underlying portfolio currency movements relative to the underlying between or, in the case of the Multi-Asset Funds, against the Base Currency of the Fund, currency hedging may preclude investors from benefiting from such currency movements relative to the underlying portfolio currency exposures or the Base Currency, as the case may be.
-Investors should only invest in a Currency Hedged Share Class if they are willing to forego potential gains from appreciations in the underlying portfolio currency exposures of a Currency Hedged Share Class against the Currency Hedged Share Class 'Valuation Currency or, in the case of the Multi-Asset Funds, against the Currency Hedged Share Class' Valuation Currency exposures of a Currency Hedged Share Class if they are willing to forego potential gains from appreciations in the underlying portfolio currency exposures of a Currency Hedged Share Class against the Currency Hedged Share Class' Valuation Currency or, in the case of the Multi-Asset Funds, the Base Currency of the Fund.
+Currency Hedged Funds and Currency Hedged Share Classes use forward FX contracts and spot FX contracts to reduce or minimise the risk of currency fluctuations between, in the case of a Currency Hedged Fund, the currencies of the constituent securities of its Benchmark Index against its Base Currency and, in the case of a Currency Hedged Share Class, its underlying portfolio currency exposures against its Valuation Currency.
+In circumstances where the Base Currency of a Currency Hedged Fund or the Valuation Currency of a Currency Hedged Share Class is generally strengthening against the currency exposures being hedged (i.e. the currencies of the constituent securities of a Currency Hedged Fund's Benchmark Index or the underlying portfolio currency exposures of a Currency Hedged Share Class), currency hedging may protect investors in the relevant Currency Hedged Fund or Share Class against such currency movements.
+However, where the Base Currency of a Currency Hedged Fund or the Valuation Currency of a Currency Hedged Share Class is generally weakening against the currency exposures being hedged, currency hedging may preclude investors from benefiting from such currency movements.
+Investors should only invest in a Currency Hedged Fund or a Currency Hedged Share Class if they are willing to forego potential gains from appreciations in the currencies of the constituent securities of a Currency Hedged Fund's Benchmark Index or the underlying portfolio currency exposures of a Currency Hedged Share Class against the Currency Hedged Fund's Base Currency or the Currency Hedged Share Class' Valuation Currency respectively.

-While currency hedging is likely to reduce currency risk in the Currency Hedged Share classes, it is unlikely to completely eliminate currency risk.
+While currency hedging is likely to reduce currency risk in the Currency Hedged Funds and Currency Hedged Share classes, it is unlikely to completely eliminate currency risk.